IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-2/README.md

 Now that we have a committed and tagged version of the project, we can create a project release and deploy it as a web service.

-* Click the upper left hamburger menu and choose the left menu's `Adminster` drop-down list and click on `Manage deployments`.
+* Click the upper left (☰) menu and choose the left menu's `Adminster` drop-down list and click on `Manage deployments`.

 * Click on `+ Add Project release` to create the deployment.